neurodatascience/fmralign-tutorials/content/0-2-comparing-spaces.md

 X = \begin{bmatrix} x(i=1) \\\\ x(i=2) \\\\ \vdots \\\\ x(i=n) \end{bmatrix}
 ```

-Now we have our two distributions
+Now we have two matrices, where each matrix represents one of our two distributions
 $\mathbf{X} \in \mathbb{R}^{n \times p}$ and
 $\mathbf{Y} \in \mathbb{R}^{n \times p}$.